-A great memory from a Sunday noon game in October of 2016 and most recently another one in September 2021 is of Randy driving into and out of the parking area of the Kansas City Chief’s Arrowhead stadium pre-and post game (they won!).
-Soo many people, staffers, and cops too!
-Well, they all got the flip off!
-But, no one noticed, which to me made it quite comical!
+A great memory from a Sunday noon game in October of 2016 and most recently another one in September 2021 is of Randy driving into and out of the parking area of the Kansas City Chief’s Arrowhead stadium gripping the wheel.
+We knew his flip off in front of many people, staffers, and cops went unnoticed!
+And that was thrilling for us…

-It’s a “I do know” factual concept for me to tap into emotional intelligence when I’m being deposed or testifying (I believe it’s okay to flip someone off under a table or in your mind as a form of mental exercise!!).
-So contact me, my Attorney Reader, if you need an expert and I’ll offer my complete time and attention as an consultant and an educator for your case.
+It’s a “I do know” factual concept for me to tap into emotional intelligence when I’m being deposed or testifying. btw I believe it’s okay to flip someone off under a table or in your mind as a form of mental exercise!!

 Keep me in mind as I also offer consulting services to help attorneys come up with good questions to help you prepare for a deposition and / or cross examination in a courtroom on cases involving work and disability.